In this guide

 How to apply

-If you're an existing The Co-operative Bank customer and you've compared cards and settled on The Co-operative Bank Balance Transfer Credit Card, completing the secure online application form takes about 15 minutes.
+If you've compared cards and settled on The Co-operative Bank Balance Transfer Credit Card, completing the secure online application form takes about 15 minutes.
 Before you apply, check that you meet the eligibility requirements and have the information and documents you'll need to make the process as straightforward as possible.
 You can request a balance transfer as part of your application.

 Frequently asked questions